michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 20. And they brought him on horses: and he was buried at Jerusalem with his fathers in the city of David.

-21. And all the people of Judah took Azariah, which was sixteen years old, and made him king instead of his father Amaziah.Azariah: also called, Uzziah
+21. And all the people of Judah took Azariah, which was sixteen years old, and made him king instead of his father Amaziah.

 22. He built Elath, and restored it to Judah, after that the king slept with his fathers.